Local government in the UK

 shape local government in the UK

-May 2022: There is no single pattern of local government in the United Kingdom.
-Instead arrangements vary in the four ‘home nations’ of England, Wales, Scotland and Northern Ireland.
-In Scotland, Wales and urban England, with the exception of London, single-tier unitary authorities provide all local services, whereas non-metropolitan England is served by a two-tier system split between district and county councils.
+May 2023: There is no single pattern of local government in the United Kingdom.
+Instead, arrangements vary in the four ‘home nations’ of England, Wales, Scotland and Northern Ireland.
+In Scotland, Wales and some parts of England, single-tier unitary authorities provide all local services, while the rest of England is served by a two-tier system split between district and county councils.

 Local government in the United Kingdom is a settled feature of the constitutional architecture and has long acted as an agency of the state in order to fulfil many of the functions required by central government to ameliorate social problems throughout the years.
 The need for a comprehensive system of local authorities arose alongside the expansion in the population of urban centres around the time of the Industrial Revolution, with the old administrative units of what constituted a ‘local state’ unable to cope with the demands placed on them, such as disease, sanitation problems, squalor and unemployment.
 From 1835 onwards, with the creation of municipal corporations in urban areas, the history of British local government became a legislative one.
 In 1888, another Act brought into being the two-tier system of counties and boroughs that still exists in most non-metropolitan areas to this day.